 Christmas has long been associated with light.
 This makes sense when you consider that the main symbol of the holiday is a star.
 Before Thomas Edison patented incandescent bulbs in 1878, people used to light candles and hang them on trees to provide holiday light and cheer.
 As you can imagine, this was a risky tradition that resulted in many fires.

-In 1882, Edward Johnson (a friend of Thomas Edison’s) made lighting trees much safer with the introduction of the first known Christmas lights.
+In 1882, Edward Johnson (a friend of Thomas Edison’s) made lighting trees much safer by introducing the first known Christmas lights.
 These lights were not as attractive or sophisticated as today’s string lights, but they were a step up from lit candles.

 Edward Johnson’s first holiday lights consisted of a string of eight pear-shaped, bulky bulbs in the colors red, white, and blue.
 The bulbs were attached to a single wire and wrapped around a rotating tree.
 Spectators watched as Edward Johnson lit the lights and put on the very first holiday light show.